2012-13 Program on Data-Driven Decisions in Healthcare

 Opportunities to Participate

-Opportunities to engage in the DDDHC program include
+Opportunities to engage in the DDDHC program included

 - Visits to SAMSI for researchers in academia, government and industry, for periods ranging from several weeks to an entire semester or year